dpo007/RedditCommentKiller/UserGuide.md

 **Auth note (important):**
 Authentication is **session-derived token reuse only** (single-user).
 Why not OAuth?
 Reddit is axing OAuth API access for regular users, so this script sticks to the session tokens you already have.

+This script does not implement an app-based OAuth client flow; it reuses the Bearer token your browser session is already using.

 > **What this script does**
 >
 > - Lists **your own Reddit comments** (newest → oldest)